tarwn/lessthandot-hugo/blogs/content/posts/2011-12-19-continuous-delivery-project-incorporating-the.md

 ## Integrating the Test Run

 To integrate the MS Test results into Jenkins, I'll use a plugin to map the MS Test format to a format that Jenkins natively understands (Junit XML results).
-A plugin is available from the “Manage Plugins” screen (Jenkins, Manage Jenkins, Manage Plugins, Click the Available Tab) to do this work for me.
+A plugin is available from the "Manage Plugins" screen (Jenkins, Manage Jenkins, Manage Plugins, Click the Available Tab) to do this work for me.

-After the plugin installs successfully, there is a new entry in the “Post-Build Actions” section of the job configuration.
-All I need to do is check the new “Publish MSTest test result report” checkbox and enter the path I used above for the result files.
+After the plugin installs successfully, there is a new entry in the "Post-Build Actions" section of the job configuration.
+All I need to do is check the new "Publish MSTest test result report" checkbox and enter the path I used above for the result files.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <a href="http://www.tiernok.com/LTDBlog/ContinuousDelivery/unittest_results.png" title="Larger picture" target="_blank"><img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/unittest_results.png" title="Jenkins Configuration - New Windows Batch Command" /></a><br /> Jenkins Configuration – New Windows Batch Command